cBournhonesque/lightyear/book/src/concepts/advanced_replication/prediction.md

 we even received the server's confirmation. (this can happen if the entity is spawned and despawned soon after)

 Status:
-- pre-predicted despawn before we have received the server's replication, server doesn't despawn, rollback: DOES NOT WORK?
+- pre-predicted despawn before we have received the server's replication, server doesn't despawn, rollback:
+  - no unit tests but tested in an example that it works
+  - TODO: same problem as with normal predicted entities: only works if we get a rollback, which is not guaranteed
 - pre-predicted despawn before we have received the server's replication, server despawns, no rollback:
   - the Predicted entity should visually get despawned (all components removed).
 When the server entity gets replicated, it should start re-using the Predicted entity, initiate a rollback, and see at the end of the rollback that the entity should indeed be despawned.
-  - no unit tests, tested in an example that it works
+  - no unit tests but tested in an example that it works